 \section{Quantum critical behaviors}

 At the quantum critical point (a point in the parameter space of the gate voltage and barrier transparencies), all backscattering processes interfere destructively to nullify the backscattering terms in the Hamiltonian~\eqref{rud9}.
-At this point, the unitary conductance can be reached (see below).
+At this point, the unitary conductance is achieved (see below).
 We note that since both backscattering terms are relevant, one is required to find proper parameters to nullify both $|r_u|$ and $|r_v|$.
-Although there are several parameters in the equation~\eqref{rud9} that can be tunned experimentally, in the following we discuss a few representative cases.
+Although there are several parameters in the equation~\eqref{rud9} that can be tunned experimentally, we focus below on a few representative cases.

-First consider the situation where only the leftmost and rightmost QPCs, i.e., the 1st and 5th, are in quasi-ballistics regime with equal reflection amplitudes $\mathsf{U}_1=\mathsf{U}_5$ and $\mathsf{V}_1=\mathsf{V}_5$.
+First consider the situation where only the leftmost and rightmost QPCs, i.e., the first and fifth, are in quasi-ballistics regime with equal reflection amplitudes $\mathsf{U}_1=\mathsf{U}_5$ and $\mathsf{V}_1=\mathsf{V}_5$.
 Since all the inner QPCs are fully open ( $\mathsf{U}_{2, 3, 4}=0=\mathsf{V}_{2, 3, 4}$), the effective reflection coefficients take the form $|r_u|\propto \cos4\pi\ngg$ and $|r_v|\propto \cos8\pi \ngg$.
-Due to the doubling of the gate voltage periodicity in these coefficients, they never vanish simultaneously at any gate voltage.
-This special realization of the device~\ref{fig1} thus does not support a zero-temperature quantum critical point, i.e., only the perturbative regime would exist, and the dominant scaling behaviors of transport and thermodynamic quantities would be identified by comparing the relative strengths of two corrections in equation~\eqref{rud9}.
+Due to the different gate-voltage periodicities of these coefficients, they never vanish simultaneously for any gate voltage.
+This special realization of device~\ref{fig1} thus does not support a zero-temperature quantum critical point, i.e., only a perturbative regime exists, and the dominant scaling behaviors of transport and thermodynamic quantities are determined by the relative strengths of two corrections in equation~\eqref{rud9}.